Martin005/python-pptx-ng/README.rst

-*python-pptx* is a Python library for creating, reading, and updating PowerPoint (.pptx) files.
+*python-pptx-ng* is a Python library for creating, reading, and updating PowerPoint (.pptx) files.

+This library is a continuation of the work done by Steve Canny (scanny) on the `python-pptx`_ project.
+The original project is no longer maintained and has been forked to continue development.

 A typical use would be generating a PowerPoint presentation from dynamic content such as a database query, analytics output, or a JSON payload, perhaps in response to an HTTP